-This is the June 30, 2017 actuarial valuation of the Rhode Island State Employees' and Electing Teachers OPEB which covers State Employees, State Police, Judges, Legislators, Teachers and the Board of Education.
+This is the June 30, 2018 actuarial valuation of the Rhode Island State Employees' and Electing Teachers OPEB which covers State Employees, State Police, Judges, Legislators, Teachers and the Board of Education.
 This report describes the current actuarial condition of the plan, determines the recommended employer contribution rates, and analyzes the changes in principal values.

 The contribution rates are determined actuarially based on the plan provisions in effect as of the valuation date, the actuarial assumptions adopted by the OPEB Board, and the methodology set forth in the statutes.
 The OPEB Board's current policy is that the contribution rates determined by a given actuarial valuation become effective two years after the valuation date.
-For example, the rates determined by this June 30, 2017 valuation will be applicable for the years July 1, 2019 through June 30, 2020 and July 1, 2020 through June 30, 2021.
+For example, the rates determined by this June 30, 2018 valuation will be applicable for the year July 1, 2020 through June 30, 2021.
+This report restates the ADEC developed in the June 30, 2017 valuation for the fiscal year ending June 30, 2021.